HCDigitalScholarship/intervals/sections/08_TimeSignatures_Beat_Strength.md

 ## View Measure Numbers with `measures()`

 This method returns a dataframe with offsets as the index, and the measure number of each event (note, melodic interval, ngram) in the columns.
 Thus all columns will frequently be identical.

+    piece.measures()

 It is not particularly useful on its own, but it might be helpful for situations in which it is important to return all the offsets that correspond to a given measure number.
+For example, here is a way to find all of the notes that sound at the start of each measure in a piece:

+    #df of measures (that is, where each measure starts)
+    ms = piece.measures()
+    #index of that df as list
+    measure_starts = ms.index.to_list()
+    #df of notes and rests
+    nr = piece.notes()
+    #now filter nr to show only those offsets (=index) that are in the list just made
+    nr2 = nr[nr.index.isin(measure_starts)]
+    nr2

+Or another way to do this with the `loc` method of Pandas:

+    #df of measures (that is, where each starts)
-    piece.measures()
+    ms = piece.measures()
+    #index of that df as list
+    measure_starts = ms.index.to_list()
+    #df of notes and rests
+    nr = piece.notes()
+    #filter nr to show only those offsets (=index=) that are in the list just made
+    nr2 = nr.loc[nr.index.isin(measure_starts)]
+    nr2

 ## View Barlines with `barlines()`